Menu inspiration to celebrate your newborn

 If your guests have little ones too, you may want to keep your party short and sweet.
 At the table, just like in life, it’s all about quality over quantity.
 Throw a short bash for two or three hours, keeping your guests happy with a few tasty treats.

-– Crostinis with foie gras, prosciutto and fig chutney
+Gingerbread canapé with torchon-style foie gras, apple, fig and maple chutney

 Since it will be supper time for your little ones too (and foie gras and gravlax may not be their cup of tea), be sure to prepare some kid-friendly dishes—like these crispy chicken fingers from Coup de Pouce.